top of page

 Patina Power & Authentic Engagement

 We began to reach into a larger potential.
 We interrupted a path leading to a life of going through the motions.
 We interrupted habits that consumed our lives in unimportant ways.
-Instead of the home owning us, we began to steward the gifts of Wabi Sabi!

 This article draws heavily from the following two references.
 Major kudos to the authors & researchers!
 All else © Låna Brown 2017